JimDesu/basis-lang/README.md

 ### 4.8 Performance-critical code: `.static`

 Obligations fire code — a scope-end default is a call you didn't write at the place it runs.
 Code that cannot afford that surprise opts out: `.cmd .static` (or a `.static` block inside a body) turns the *automatic* obligation machinery off for its extent while leaving conferral on.
 Every duty the extent generates must be **manually and provably discharged** — a direct sink call or an `@`/`@!` block, on every path — or **vested outward**, its records riding the value into the receiving caller's ordinary machinery.
-Nothing fires implicitly; where the compiler can't prove your discharge, it says so and you `.ack` it (`static.unproven-discharge`); calling a command that isn't itself `.static` gets the same treatment (`static.dynamic-callee`), because that callee could hand you a duty you'd silently drop. `.static` also marks objects and fields (storage that never holds a dynamically-obligated value, so teardown is obligation-flat) and composes with `.scope`, `.stage`, and `.box`.
+Nothing fires implicitly; where the compiler can't prove your discharge, it says so and you `.ack` it (`static.unproven-discharge`); calling a command that isn't itself `.static` gets the same treatment (`static.dynamic-callee`), because that callee could hand you a duty you'd silently drop. `.static` also marks objects and fields (storage that never holds a dynamically-obligated value, so teardown is obligation-flat) and composes with `.scope`, `.stage`, and `.restrict`.
 One hard rule: a `.static` command takes no `~` parameters — consuming a value you didn't create detonates whatever rides it, which is exactly the machinery you turned off.

 ### 4.9 Messages beyond failures: one currency, many transports